ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Universal Pistol Start

 Gun Bonsai works by storing upgrade information in an item in the player's inventory.
 If this item gets removed all of your levels and upgrades will disappear.
-If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings.
+If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings, and that your upgrade binding setting is set to `weapon class` or `individual with inheritance`.

-### DoomRL Arsenal

-This works fine in general, but building an assembly out of a weapon will reset it to level 0 and clear all upgrades on it, even if the upgrade binding mode is to set to `weapon with inheritance` or `weapon class` (because the assembly is not just a different weapon but an entirely different weapon class from the base weapon you used to assemble it).

 ### Hideous Destructor